pepperkit/git-hooks-maven-plugin/README.md

 like `compile` or `test`.
 It means that after editing git-hooks-maven-plugin configuration in `pom.xml`, it's necessary to manually run `mvn compile` or any other maven goal, on the initializing step of which git hooks will be installed.

-The example with *pre-commit* and *pre-push* hooks configured, will look like it:
+The example with *pre-commit* and *pre-push* hooks configured, will look like this:
 ```xml
 <plugins>
     <plugin>